Emma Alexander

 Teaching & Outreach

 I am passionate about sharing the beauty of computational imaging and the math and science that make it work.
-I currently teach a graduate seminar, Computational Optics, focusing on optical models suitable for computational imaging applications, and an advanced elective, Natural and Artificial Vision, suitable for computer science, cognitive science, and neuroscience students.
+I currently teach a graduate course on Computational Optics, focusing on optical models suitable for computational imaging applications, and an advanced undergraduate elective, Natural and Artificial Vision, suitable for computer science, cognitive science, and neuroscience students.